Equip Families for Faith-Based Summer Fun! Skip to next element

 By Julie Heath

-You can plan summer activities for your kids (on Sunday or Wednesday nights) and help parents find fun ways to keep spiritual learning going as they enjoy fun in the sun!
+You can plan summer activities for kids (weekend kid’s ministry or Wednesday nights) and help parents find fun ways to keep spiritual learning going as they enjoy fun in the sun!

 • Print each Bible book on a card.
-Each child takes a turn picking a card and tries to name the book before or after it (this could also be a relay-style activity).
+Each kid takes a turn picking a card and tries to name the book before or after it (this could also be a relay-style activity).

 • Write the books of the Bible on paper plates and play a disc-toss game.
 Have a toy hoop or large space marked off as “New Testament” and another marked “Old Testament.”
 The goal is to toss the Bible book “disc” into the correct space.